alexandergknoll/dotfiles/README.md

 # My dotfiles

 These dotfiles are forked from @mathiasbynens; I've made some tweaks and added aliases that suit my own needs.
+These have been tested and are working on my Macbook Pro running Arch Linux, however they may also work on macOS.

 ## Installation